 There are many types of spicy salsas in Mexico, we obsess with chillies that we seem to have a big imagination to create a new salsa every day.
 I have to confess that I am one of those people and I love spicy salsas and my favourite is this salsa with morita chillies.
 Continue reading “Salsa Macha (Morita Chilli Oil Salsa)” →

-Today I am cooking “Beef Birria” at home, it has been raining all afternoon and the hubby and I fancied something wintery, so I remembered this very nice recipe for a birria and to have with it, I did this very easy spicy avocado salsa recipe that my dad used to make at home.
+Today I am cooking “Beef Birria” at home, it has been raining all afternoon and the hubby and I fancied something cosy and warm, so I remembered this very nice recipe for a birria, so I thought to have our birria with homemade tortillas, then we would make these delicious tacos and spread this lovely spicy avocado salsa on top!!

-My dad was the king of the salsas in my family, when he was alive, there was always a spicy salsa on the table in time for lunch.
+My dad was the king of the salsas in my family, when I was a child, we would always have a fresh made spicy salsa on the table in time for lunch.
 So I hope you like this quick and easy recipe.